niktaas/TAAROFBENCH/README.md

-# We Politely Insist: Your LLM Must Learn the Persian Art of Taarof

 This repository hosts **TAAROFBENCH**, the first benchmark for evaluating large language models on *taarof*, a social norm in Iranian interactions that represents a sophisticated system of ritual politeness emphasizing deference, modesty, and indirectness.
-The benchmark was introduced in the paper:

-> **We Politely Insist: Your LLM Must Learn the Persian Art of Taarof**
+The benchmark was introduced in the paper **“We Politely Insist: Your LLM Must Learn the Persian Art of Taarof”**, accepted at the **Main Conference of EMNLP 2025**.
-> Nikta Gohari Sadr, Sahar Heidariasl, Karine Megerdoomian, Laleh Seyyed-Kalantari, and Ali Emami
-> *Accepted at the **Main Conference of EMNLP 2025***

 <p align="center">
   <img src="taarof.jpg" width="500" />